yapweiliang/RD-2000.INS/README.md

 Based on information extracted from the Roland manuals and http://forums.rolandclan.com

 Files:
-- **"RD-2000.INS"** : short names, minor whitespace errors, not include EXP patches, kept here in case you prefer shorter names
+- **"RD-2000.INS"** : short names, minor whitespace errors, not include EXP patches, *not updated*, kept here in case you prefer shorter names
 - **"RD-2000 - Long Names.INS"** : long names (category names), includes EXP patches

 *To download, click the green [CLONE OR DOWNLOAD] button to get all these files, or, copy/paste what you want from the web browser.*